Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Other updates:
+  + The automatic file layout alignment for fixed-size variables is disabled.
+    This is because modern MPI-IO implementations have already aligned the file access with the file lock boundaries and the automatic alignment can create a file view with "holes" in between variables, which can adversely degrade I/O performance.
   + The internal data buffering mechanism used in the burst buffer driver is removed.
 This mechanism caches the request data in memory until the accumulated size is more than 8 MiB, so the write requests to burst buffers